Supervisor Configuration File

 software_icon

 An optional image that will be displayed at the top of the Supvisors Web UI.
-It is intended to correspond to the name of the user software.
+It is intended to correspond to the icon of the user software.

 Default: None.